JaDetGodtDu/convert.c/README.md

 ```

 <br>
-It will be compile into a file called conv.exe. <br>
+It will be compiled into a file called conv.exe. <br>
 Type this line into your terminal to run the .exe file:

 ```sh